-- Swipe left or right on the touchscreen with two fingers to switch among the Minitrends screen, normal screen, and the big numerics screen. - Select the Minitrends quick key. - $\blacksquare$ Select the Screen Setup quick key $\rightarrow$ Select the Choose Screen tab $\rightarrow$ select Minitrends. - Select the Main Menu quick key $\rightarrow$ from the Display column select Choose Screen $\rightarrow$ select Minitrends.
+- Swipe left or right on the touchscreen with two fingers to switch among the Minitrends screen, normal screen, and the big numerics screen. - Select the Minitrends quick key. - Select the Screen Setup quick key $\rightarrow$ Select the Choose Screen tab $\rightarrow$ select Minitrends. - Select the Main Menu quick key → from the Display column select Choose Screen → select Minitrends.

-For adult and pediatric patients, when the Minitrends screen is hidden as following methods to quickly enter the Minitrends screen.
+For adult and pediatric patients, when the Minitrends screen is hidden as p, you can also choose one of the following methods to quickly enter the Minitrends screen.